 DIY waste

-This means you will be able to dispose of some DIY waste for free.
-This applies to small-scale projects carried out by householders on their own home.
+You can dispose of some DIY waste free of charge at recycling centres.
+This applies to small-scale projects carried out by the householders on their own home.

 How much DIY waste can I dispose of for free?